awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

    1. For **Service account role**, select the name of an IAM role that you attached the IAM policy to\.

    1. If you select **Override existing configuration for this add\-on on the cluster\.**, one or more of the settings for the existing add\-on can be overwritten with the Amazon EKS add\-on settings\.
 If you don't enable this option and there's a conflict with your existing settings, the operation fails\.
 You can use the resulting error message to troubleshoot the conflict\.
 Before selecting this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to self\-manage\.
-For more information about managing Amazon EKS add\-ons, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+For more information about managing Amazon EKS add\-ons, see [ Kubernetes field management](kubernetes-field-management.md)\.

    1. Choose **Add**\.